Your Dream Dress Appointment in 2021

 Can I still bring guests?

 Yes!
 I know how important it is for many to be able to share this experience.
-I can’t safely accommodate groups for the time being, but 1 guest can join you for your appointment.
+I can’t safely accommodate groups for the time being, but am limited guests depending on your situation.

 All I ask is that you point your guest to this post in advance of your appointment so they clearly understand what I will be asking of them (sanitizing hands at the start of the appointment, keeping a face covering on throughout, bringing no drinks, etc).
 Plus, you and they will need to sign a waiver which states you have read this post as well.

 For anyone that wasn’t able to join, Your Dream Bridal has a premium subscription to Zoom, which will be the most effective way of transmitting your appointment to friends or family that cannot attend.
 A meeting link will be sent in your appointment confirmation email.
 Plus, I have installed a state of the art monitor and video camera!

 I will also be maintaining our ‘no photos policy’ at appointments.
 This is not to stop you from having pictures, but to protect the quality of the images produced and to make sure we keep your visit running on time.
 I will be very happy to take pictures of you in your favorite dress and email them to you along with your follow up details.